EDUCATE INSIGHT Grades 3-5

 - Numeracy – Critical thinking in contexts involving quantitative information

-- Each grade level 3-5 critical thinking mindset attribute is scored on 50-point scale divided into five qualitative categories: Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed.
+- Each grade level 3-5 critical thinking mindset attribute is scored on a 50-point scale divided into five qualitative categories (Strongly Positive, Somewhat Positive, Emerging, Somewhat Opposed, Strongly Opposed).

-Percentile Scores: Optional population comparison percentile scores (external validity criterion): Standard Grades 3-5 Percentiles, High Performing Grades 3-5 Percentiles
+Percentile Scores: Population comparison percentile scores (external validity criterion): Standard Grades 3-5 Percentiles, High Performing Grades 3-5 Percentiles

 Culturally Competent Translations: English, Chinese Traditional, Chinese Simplified, and Spanish.